 I love organizing.
 Clutter suffocates a space and leaves the people in it more focused on the stuff than the moments.
 It’s distracting at best, and a lack of stewardship at worst.
 I don’t mean ordinary kid messes – I’ve got plenty of those!
 I mean stuff – too much stuff – piled and placed and stacked and shelved until stuff is spilling out of every drawer, closet, and room.
 I’m a fan of clearing the clutter using whatever means necessary.
 I’ve been known to just swipe entire horizontal surfaces…or rooms….of stuff into a bin to set aside and deal with later.
 Once there is margin in a space, I enjoy organizing them so that they are functional, and so that they each have a touch of beauty.
 And I love finding unusual solutions and tools that help me in that pursuit!

 - My Desk In a Bag – one of the most popular posts here!
 When we remodeled our entire home while living and homeschooling in it, I had to get seriously creative with my organization!
-This bag became my desk!
+Now I enjoy my own desk and home office, but for several months, this bag became my desk!

 - Of Paper Projects and Binding – homeschoolers print and assemble a lot.
 This handy tool is a huge help!